Martin Walkyier: Biography

-During this time, Walkyier had to care for his frail mother and ill father while The Clan Destined faded into the background.
-According to Walkyier, Iscariah left without explaining his reasons and abandoned him.
-Nevertheless, he completed In the Big Ending but was disillusioned and announced it would be his last musical project.
-However, he promised his father on his deathbed that he would continue.
-(Roy Walkyier died in early 2007).
+With bassist Iscariah he founded a new band, The Clan Destined.
+According to Walkyier, Iscariah left the band without explaining his reasons.
+Walkyier completed the album In the Big Ending but was disillusioned and announced it would be his last musical project.
 Martin Walkyier structured and arranged the music previously composed by Iscariah.
 The resulting album featured a DVD with a video for the song "A Beautiful Start to the End of the World," inspired by the novel Aimée und Jaguar.
 According to Metal Hammer journalist Detlef Dengler, the video "is professional and looks very expensive"; however, Walkyier noted that "it cost almost nothing."
 He continued, "The Clan Destined consists of Pagans with a common life philosophy as artists, designers, and filmmakers."

 Sabbat reformed in 2006 to play a series of well-received shows.

 In late 2008, Walkyier completed the recordings for The Clan Destined's debut album and recorded vocals for Hell's debut album.
 "Hell and especially their singer Dave Halliday were my idols in the early 1980s.
 My friends all listened to Metallica, but I was drawn to bands with image and true personality.
 The theatrics of bands like Hell influenced me tremendously."

 With Walkyier's friend Andy Sneap, also "a fanatic Hell supporter," they approached the remaining three members after Halliday's suicide and offered to help them as singer and guitarist, modernising the old songs.

 Walkyier also provided guest vocals for Cradle of Filth and Forgodsake.